iq-motion-control/iq-module-communication-doc/docs/manual/manual_redundant_throttle.rst

 ********************************

 All throttle commands received by the throttle source manager are sent to your module's :ref:`arming handler <manual_advanced_arming>`, and are subject to all constraints defined by the arming handler.
-For example, suppose you have configured IQUART to be the highest priority source, and are sending IQUART throttle commands via the :ref:`Vertiq Testing Tool (VTT) <vertiq_testing__guide>`.
+For example, suppose you have configured IQUART to be the highest priority source, and are sending IQUART throttle commands via the :ref:`Vertiq Testing Tool (VTT) <vertiq_testing_tool_guide>`.
 At the same time, you are transmitting DroneCAN throttles with the `DroneCAN GUI tool <https://dronecan.github.io/GUI_Tool/Overview/>`_.
 In this example, your arming handler is set to arm on throttles in the range 0-7.5% on 10 consecutive throttles.